 This one was memorable as much for the spectacular milky way view at night as it was for my little accident sliding down the slide of the mountain.
 We came out in January last year to do some snowshoeing up to the summit of Mt.
 Lassen.
 On our way down, we decided to glissade down with our ice axe, which basically meant we would slide down in a seated position and control our descent with our ice axe.
 Long story short, I slipped at some point, tried to stop my descent with my pick axe, which ended up ricocheting into my head, before trying again and stopping myself before god forbid who knows what else could have happened.

 Ironically enough, we had left the first-aid kit in the car, but my friend had his super glue on him.
 So it was decided that we would hike back to camp, clean up the wound, and superglue it together.
 It worked.
 I’m glad we didn’t panic and rushed to the hospital, because I would have missed out on a beautiful night filled with stars.

 Carlsbad Caverns National Park

 I remember this place because I didn’t even know about it until we were in New Mexico and looking for some places that were near Roswell.
 Unfortunately, this was also where I broke a brand new Nikon camera and my trusty 24-70mm when I turned my head and my tripod (which hadn’t be steadied as properly as I’d like) toppled over.
 This was one of the few shots I got before that happened.

 Zion National Park

 Angel’s Landing is one of my all time favorite short hikes.
 It has everything.
-A wonderful terrain, some nice elevation, and a bit of danger with some steep drop-offs.
-At the top, you get this wonderful view.
+An unreal terrain, some nice elevation, and a bit of danger with some steep drop-offs.
+At the top, you get this spectacular view.

 White Sands National Monument